m0L3cuL3/Project-Repository/README.md

 ## Description
 Project Repository Management System.
-This allows students/instructors to create and upload their own projects with their own repositories.
+This allows students/instructors to create and upload their own projects with ease.
+Basically it's a knockoff of Github.

 ## Features
 The features of this program are the following: